graphile/crystal/postgraphile/website/news/2023-08-03-beta-release.md

 ### Join our testing community

 If you use Discord, join our server at [https://discord.gg/graphile](https://discord.gg/graphile) and chat away with other V5 users — talk over the new features, discuss any issues you encounter and explore different ways of using the new projects.
-We look forward to welcoming you and hearing of your suggestions successes with V5!
+We look forward to welcoming you and hearing of your suggestions and successes with V5!